GaetanoDibenedetto/GaetanoDibenedetto.github.io/_pages/cv.md

     date:  March 2020 - June 2020

       Description: The goal of the project was to implement a chess game with an input made in algebraic notation, using GitHub and Git as tools, to collaborate with the team.
-A main goal was to apply the entire Software Engineering pipeline, fors example the code maintenance and automated testing phases.
+A main goal was to apply the entire Software Engineering pipeline, for example the code maintenance and automated testing phases.

 * Programming course Project